 “This program has been super beneficial because it gave me insight into what to expect with different jobs, it shows you what you can get into, you get to meet all sorts of different people involved in the community and also in the industry.
 It helped create some of those initial networks I can use later on in my career.”Tonatiu Rodriguez, 2020 Graduate of the Forestry Training Program

-The application for the Arborist Registered Apprenticeship is open now until January 28, 2022.
+The application for the Arborist Registered Apprenticeship is closed for the 2022 year.
 Email firstname.lastname@example.org with any questions.